How to Handle Holiday Stress Without DrinkingYou are here:

 Holiday stress is something Americans are accustomed to and most of us handle it without too much effort.
-But, for some people, the extra activities and demands are a reason to indulge in alcohol consumption beyond the usual amounts.
+But, for some people, the extra activities and demands are a reason for holiday drinking beyond the usual amounts.

 Why should we be concerned about how to handle holiday stress without drinking?
 Let’s look at some statistics before we explore why alcohol is a problem during this time of year.